 Despina started her career in shipping as a trainee with Piraeus Port Authority S.A.(Greece).
 She then moved on and worked as an in house legal consultant with Nortech Shipping & Salamis Shipyards S.A (GROUP OF COMPANIES), IMS S.A (Ship-owning and Ship-management Companies), in Greece.
 Despina's area of expertise lies in all aspects of maritime issues (dry and wet shipping) as throughout her career she has been dealing with Insurance matters, P & I Claims, Arrests, Set up of Offshore Companies in a number of jurisdictions, C/P disputes, Arbitration, Grounding, Collisions, Total Loss, GA, Loan facilities.
-Since her arrival in the UAE in 2011, Despina has been working with the world's biggest Scrap Buyers, so called as 'Cash Buyers' (DTA and GMS ), as an in house legal consultant, in their respective legal departments dealing with S& P contracts, P& I Issues, daily legal matters and at all times looking after the legal issues arising from the transactions between the interests of international shipowners, cash buyers' and end buyers' in Pakistan, India, Bangladesh, Arrest of Vessels, Arrest Lifting, P&I Claims, Insurance etc.
+After her arrival in the UAE in 2011, Despina worked with 'Cash Buyers' the world's biggest Scrap Buyers, as an in-house legal consultant.

 Eske started his LLM in Maritime Law at Swansea Law School, after completing his LLM in Denmark (including one semester at the Scandinavian Institute for Maritime Law in Oslo).
 Eske joined Britannia Steam Ship Insurance Association (managed by Tindall Riley Ltd.) as Assistant Claims Manager in October 2012 and first worked in the Scandinavian Team and later in the Taiwanese Team.
 He primarily assisted members with P&I and CLH matters.
 He then transferred to the club's Hong Kong office, The Britannia Steam Ship Insurance Association (Hong Kong) Ltd, where he currently works as Claims Manager, assisting the club's Asian membership with P&I & FDD matters.